peppla/replication_managerng/README.md

 Did you change the replica priorities while replication was broken or there was replication delay?
 This is the most probable cause.
 ## I changed the source priorities and nothing happened.
 Source priorities are enforced only when there is a failure, otherwise they are ignored.
 And they just define the order of connection to the source servers when replication stops.
 To fix this: make sure there is not replication lag, stop the io_thread and run replication_managerng.
 Repeat as many times as needed to have replication pointing to the desired node.
+## Anything else I should know?
+Replication_managerng can configure replication to any of the replication sources as long as it is able to reach it.
+If there is a partition on your source cluster, the nodes in the minoritary partition can be used as sources for replication.
+While we plan to fix this in future versions, it is always a good idea to fence or Stonith nodes that are not valid members of a cluster.
 ## Do you offer any gold support contract for this product?
 This is an open source product.
 You have two options, one is filling a bug in github and wait until somebody fixes it.
 There is another (better) option.
 Read the code, fix the issue and submit the fix.
 I wrote the code with a lot of comments to reduce the barrier of entry.
 ## Why NG?